 In an effort to pursue teaching at a collegiate level and to provide TNLDS clients with more options, Tim earned his Master of Professional Studies in Organizational Communication with concentrations in Alternative Dispute Resolution and Organizational Development, Training, and Learning in 2015.

 Tim volunteers as a mediator with the Knoxville Community Mediation Center in both family and civil courts.
 Tim is a listed Rule 31 General Civil mediator.
 He has done all the required training for family as well as the training required for mediating cases involving domestic violence and building the appropriate work experience before he can re-submit to be listed under Rule 31 Family.

-Tim is now an Instructor of Communication at Walters State Community College.
-He is also the assistant debate coach for the Award Winning WSCC Debate team and often travels with the team to various tournaments across the state.
+From 2015-2020 Tim was Instructor of Communication at Walters State Community College.
+He was also the assistant debate coach for the Award Winning WSCC Debate team.
+He has since returned to a full-time position in Tennessee Land Development services.

 You can find more information about Tim at his personal site www.timhowell.info